dman620/dSenGen/readme.md

 ### Hello, this is the readme for my Sentenge Generator, named dSenGen.

-I have not included any files at the time of writing this, and the only thing that really exists is pseudocode.
+I have only defined the data type LangNode at this time, however I plan to add much more.

 In the future, this will be a language generator.